Congress tells FTC Commanders may have broken financial laws

-In the letter obtained by The Associated Press on Tuesday, the committee outlined through the testimony of former employees and access to emails and documents a pattern of financial impropriety by owner Dan Snyder and team executives.
+In the letter obtained by The Associated Press, the committee outlined through the testimony of former employees and access to emails and documents a pattern of financial impropriety by owner Dan Snyder and team executives.
 At one point in 2016, the committee said the team retained up to $5 million from 2,000 season-ticket holders while also concealing sharable revenue from the league.

 The business practice was known as “juice” inside Washington’s front office.
 And, if correct, it could spell significant trouble for Snyder and the Commanders.